saurabh-das7/llm-issue-categorizer/docs/04_tech_stack_decisions.md

 pandas
 openpyxl
 plotly
-google-generativeai
+google-genai
 ```

+Five dependencies. `google-genai` replaces `google-generativeai` —
+the latter is deprecated, throws warnings on install, and uses a
+different import structure and API call format.
+This was discovered
+during the llm-eval-toolkit build; this project starts with the
+correct SDK from day one.

+**Python version:** Pin to **3.12** explicitly during the first
+Streamlit Community Cloud deployment.
+Streamlit Cloud defaults to
+3.14 which caused a deployment failure in llm-eval-toolkit that
+required a redeploy to fix.
+Set it manually in the deployment
+settings before the first push.

-Five dependencies.
-No pinned versions at this stage — pinning
+No pinned package versions at this stage — pinning happens in
-happens in `requirements.txt` after Milestone 1 confirms
+`requirements.txt` after Milestone 1 confirms compatibility across
-compatibility across all five packages on Streamlit Community Cloud.
+all five packages on Streamlit Community Cloud.

 ---